 The administration of an estate is often a significant commitment and takes time to complete.
 If you have been appointed as an executor in a Will you should carefully consider whether you are willing to take on this commitment.
 The administration of an estate often takes a year or longer to complete, and WESA requires that the executor not distribute the estate for 210 days after the grant of probate or administration is granted by the court, except in certain circumstances.

 Administering an estate also requires that the executor or administrator keep detailed financial records showing all amounts spent on and received by the estate.
 If these records are not kept early in the administration of an estate, it can become a significant source of frustration for the executor or administrator later.

 Each estate is different, and there are many other rules not mentioned that can affect the way an estate is handled.
 Obtaining legal advice early can save you time, stress and money.
-Our estate lawyers Ryan Scorgie and Courtney AuBuchon are here to help you navigate this difficult process.
+Our estate lawyers Courtney AuBuchon and Gia Bogetti are here to help you navigate this difficult process.